 - Motivate kids to achieve smaller goals on a regular basis

 As adults, we need to encourage children to believe that they can dream big and if they are persistent enough they can achieve it.

-1. Let your kids create a “wishlist”
+1. Let your child create a “wishlist”

-The wishlist does not have to be something really big.
+Keep in mind that the wishlist does not have to be something really big.
 It can be a small idea, for example, reading 10 minutes a day, making their bed in the morning, etc.

 2. Create small goals

 Like I mentioned earlier start with smaller goals.
 If the goals are very big and need years to be achieved your child will not be motivated to go after it.

 Smaller, measurable and achievable goals are more inspiring for children.
 Don’t force your child to go after something that is unattainable.